arista-netdevops-community/cvp-in-gcp/examples/README.md

 - Creates one CVP instance and installs the default version of CVP in it
 - Enables advanced login options to allow EOS devices to self-register
 - Sets up firewall rules so management and ingest ports are publically accessible
+- Deploys the module's default CVP version

+## multi-node-cvp-deployment.tfvars
+Publically-accessible CVP multi-node deployment.
+- Similar to the single node deployment above, but also uses a specific CVP version (2021.1.0) and deploys a 3-node cluster.